 Not quite the same thing, the lesbian aspect to one side, if Sylvia and Rose even are lesbians.
 What this Two of Us reminded me of very early on was a great and barely known zombie film called The Battery.
 The Battery’s USP is the portrait it paints of two guys – former baseball team-mates – who have spent so long in each other’s company, and fighting the zombie holocaust, that they’re kind of sick of the sight of each other.
 It’s also a neat portrait of the zombie apocalypse some years (perhaps as many as 15) in.

 Two of Us takes a similar approach – two young women who have clearly got used to the post-apocalyptic world, easy in each other’s company but bored with it all.
 “Another day in paradise,” they say to each other in a ritualistic deadpan every day.
 And it does look pretty good, because these two women are holed up in a Thai holiday hotel, with a still functioning pool, a generator for electricity, supplies of food.
-They sunbathe, they read books, they swim, and when they need to stray off the beaten track they arm themselves with a machete or baseball bat and head out, confident yet wary – they’ve been doing this for some time.
+They sunbathe in their bikinis, they read books, they swim, and when they need to stray off the beaten track they arm themselves with a machete or baseball bat and head out, confident yet wary – they’ve been doing this for some time.

 Thai writer/director Wych Kaosayananda is perhaps best known for cheap and cheerful action fare like Ballistic: Ecks vs Sever but is trying something tonally different in the first two thirds of this film.
-It’s languid, lush, laid-back even, with a soundtrack of chill-out synths that bubble away, now and again threatening to well up into something but never quite making it.
+It’s languid, lush, laid-back even, with a soundtrack of chill-out synths bubbling away, now and again threatening to well up into something but never quite making it.
 The lighting is flat, sombre, the young women’s affectless voices so far back in the sound mix they can barely be heard.

 Any lore?
 Well the zombies don’t appear to be very good in the water… er… that’s about it.